sodadata/docs/soda-agent/secrets.md

 ```shell
 kubectl apply -f cluster-secret-store.yaml
 ```
 5. Create an `soda-secret.yml` file for the `ExternalSecret` configuration.
+The details in this file instruct the Soda Agent which values to fetch from the external secrets manager vault.
 ```yaml
 apiVersion: external-secrets.io/v1beta1
 kind: ExternalSecret